 9. Paddle your own canoe

-Being an entrepreneur is 87% hustle.
-I just made that statistic up but the point is: your dream, your canoe.
+Successful entrepreneurship requires consistent action.
+The point is: your dream, your canoe.
+Padding one time is going to get you down river.
 No one is going to paddle it for you.
 Most successful entrepreneurs aren't particularly gifted or talented.
-They are just HARD WORKERS.
+They are just CONSISTENT, HARD WORKERS.
 They show up everyday get out on the water and start paddling.
-Like, hard.
+And some of us, we paddle hard.

 10. Give Back

 Getting to the top all by yourself can feel pretty rewarding.
 But being at the top all by yourself can be pretty lonely.
 Don't step on people on the way to the top.
 Turn around and lend a helping hand on your way up.
 People will remember that and that is worth more than any profit or bottom line your first small business has.
 And remember, everyone needs a mentor, but not everyone is afforded one.
 Be generous with your wisdom and knowledge and I guarantee you it will come back to you in spades.

 Ultimately, most of this advice boils down to mindset and perspective, if you haven’t already, I would encourage you to check out my free, 5 Day mindset workshop and challenge.